22 Restaurant Marketing Ideas For More Regular CustomersUpdated on July 15, 2021

 Nothing is more annoying for prospects to look you up on Google, drive to your restaurant ready and hungry to eat, and then find out that you’re CLOSED when your information on Google said you were open.

-So now that you know you need to have your Google My Business account set up and all your data inputted…
+So now that you know you need to have your Google Business Profile account set up and all your data inputted…

 You now may be asking yourself this: